RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 Instance.
 There are N+1 CRDB Instances that make up a gCRDB, with each CRDB Instance on a RS cluster.

-Before configuring a CRDB, you will need:
+Before configuring a CRDB, you need:

 - All RS clusters hosting a CRDB must be [set up per the standard documentation]({{< relref "/rs/administering/cluster-operations/new-cluster-setup.md" >}})